dorakrem/CovidTrack/README.md

 # CovidTrack
+A 3 member-team project for the CEID course of Web Programming and Systems.

 CovidTrack is a comprehensive website designed to monitor and track COVID-19 cases through a certain map highlighting the Points Of Interest (POIs) for each covid case.

 This platform provides essential features for both users and administrators, ensuring efficient tracking and management of COVID-19 data.